-Pope Francis Orders New, ‘Thorough Study’ of Archbishop McCarrick
+Pope Francis Orders New, ‘Thorough’ Study of Archbishop McCarrick

 It then quoted words given by Pope Francis during his visit to Philadelphia in September 2015, when he said: “We will follow the path of truth wherever it may lead.”

-“Both abuse and its cover-up can no longer be tolerated and a different treatment for bishops who have committed or covered up abuse, in fact represents a form of clericalism that is no longer acceptable,” the statement continued.
+“Both abuse and its cover-up can no longer be tolerated and a different treatment for Bishops who have committed or covered up abuse, in fact represents a form of clericalism that is no longer acceptable,” the statement continued.

 The Vatican said the Holy Father “renews his pressing invitation to unite forces to fight against the grave scourge of abuse within and beyond the Church, and to prevent such crimes from being committed in the future to the harm of the most innocent and most vulnerable in society.”